-If the student is returning to school that day, the parent should escort the student to the LS/RS admin building in order to sign him or her back in school.
-Student drivers must have doctor's or dentist's note to return to school.
+If the student is returning to school that day, the parent should either escort the student to the RS admin building in order to sign him or her back in school or notify the school of the student's expected return time.
 The returning student must come to the office before returning to class.
-Alternatively, a parent may physically sign him/her back into school in the LS/RS office.